petermcloughlin/pallet_furniture_store/README.md

 - The Account dropdown displays options for Profile for registered, logged in users and with a Leave a Review option in the navbar.
 - The bag displays the number of items within it if the customer adds an item to it.

-The collapsible navbar compacts these options into a neat burgar icon.
+The collapsible navbar compacts these options into a neat burgar icon on mobile and tablet devices.

 **Home Page - All Users**

-The Pallet Fruniture Store Home Page invites the user in with a large background image, tajen from Pexels.com.
-An 'Shop Now' button brings the user straight to the 'All Products' page.
+The Pallet Fruniture Store Home Page invites the user in with a large background image, taken from Pexels.com.
+A 'Shop Now' button brings the user straight to the 'All Products' page.
-Below this is the Mission section with a smooth scroll animation fade-in and underline when the user moves down the flow of the page.
-Here the customer can identify the business's core values.

-A simple accordion section for business FAQ's follows this, answering a broad spectrum of possible customer questions.

 <details open>
     <summary>Home Page Navbar - All Users</summary>